Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Formal Analysis of 's Retroactive Operation Techniques

 \begin{definition}[$\mathbb{I}$] $\mathbb{I}$ is an intermediate set of all queries that are selected to be rolled back and replayed for a retroactive target query $Q'_\tau$. \end{definition}

 We define the $\mathbb{I}$ set for three purposes.
 First, we add the queries dependent on the retroactive target query $Q'_\tau$ to $\mathbb{I}$, as candidate queries to be rolled back and replayed.
 Second, we further add more queries that need to be rolled back and replayed in order to replay \textit{consulted table(s)} (discussed in \autoref{subsec:rollback-replay}).
-Third, we remove those queries that do not belong to the same cluster as the retroactive target query $Q'_\tau$ (discussed in \autoref{subsec:query-clustering}).
+Third, we remove those queries that do not row-wies depend on the retroactive target query $Q'_\tau$ (discussed in \autoref{subsec:rowwise-analysis}).

-\begin{proposition} $(Q_i \rightarrow Q'_\tau) \wedge (W(Q_i) \neq \emptyset) \Longrightarrow Q_i \in \mathbb{I}$. \end{proposition}
+\begin{proposition} $(Q_i \rightarrow Q'_\tau) \wedge (W_c(Q_i) \neq \emptyset) \Longrightarrow Q_i \in \mathbb{I}$. \end{proposition}

 Proposition~\ref{prop-i-set} states if $Q_i$ depends on the retroactive target query $Q'_\tau$ and $Q_i$'s write set is not empty, then $Q_i$ is added to $\mathbb{I}$ (we do not rollback and replay if $Q_i$'s write set is empty, because a read-only query does not change the database's state).
 Proposition~\ref{prop-i-set} presents our first purpose of using $\mathbb{I}$.